joshuagryphon/plastid/README.rst

 This package provides:

   #.
-A set of scripts that implement common sequencing
+A set of scripts that implement common sequencing analyses,
-     analyses

   #.
-A set of classes that create a simple,
-     intuitive interfaces to genomic features,
+A set of classes that create simple, intuitive interfaces to complex
-     read alignments, and quantitative data.
-These objects readily interface with existing scientific tools, like the SciPy stack, to facilitate interactive or exploratory data analysis.
+     genomic features, read alignments, and quantitative data.
+These objects readily interface with existing scientific tools, like the SciPy stack, to facilitate interactive / exploratory data analysis.

   #.
 Script writing tools that make it easy to use the objects
      implemented in ``plastid``.